 Hello, I am Niels.
-I am currently a Civil Engineering PDEng student at the University of Twente.
-PDEng stands for Professional Doctorate in Engineering.
+I am currently a Civil Engineering EngD student at the University of Twente.
+EngD stands for Engineering Doctorate.
 It is a two-year programme that you can do after your Master's.
 When I finish I will be a 'technology designer'.

 How did this come about?
 After a year of Aerospace Engineering back in 2005, I knew I needed a somewhat broader programme.
 My original programme was going okay, but I missed having subjects other than mathematics and physics.
 I had actually not expected this to happen with my first degree choice after secondary school.
 But during that first year, after thinking it through a lot, it became clear to me that I wanted a programme that offered engineering as well as management and organization subjects.
 I found this in the University of Twente's Civil Engineering programme – more so then in, say, Delft.

 During the Bachelor's programme there is a lot of project-based work.
 You gain a lot of knowledge this way, but you also learn how to work together in a group.
 This continues on into the Master's Programme Construction Management and Engineering.
 You read a lot of literature and reports and then you quickly have to work this into your own (group) report/model.

 Alongside the programme, I also participated in many excursions and practical days offered by student associations.
 The programme also offers outings and guest lectures, but the student association offer many more options.
 I would recommend that every new student do as much as they can on top of their programme!
 That is how one of my favourite years came about: a gap year after finishing my Bachelor's degree.
 I had organized a big study trip to Brazil, and of course I joined the trip myself.